Aarr0w/A-Arpeggiator/README.md

  -customized GUI with adjustable parameters

  TO DO LIST:
-- add functionality to bpm sync
-- add functionality to UP/Down/Random switch
+- add trip/dot speed modifiers